 For example, some individuals with ARFID have lost a significant amount of weight or are severely nutritionally compromised and need inpatient hospitalization.
 This typically involves tube feeding and monitoring vitals and laboratory results until they are stable.

-For them, restoring weight and nutritional deficiencies are the priority, and then they can start the rest of their treatment.
+For them, restoring weight and nutritional deficiencies is the priority, and then they can start the rest of their treatment.

 The next part of treatment includes Cognitive Behavioral Therapy for ARFID (CBT-AR) which involves both Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP).